 The Amanda Todd case is a recent story about cyberbullying that hits close to home.
-On September 7, 2012, the 15 year old teen from Coquitlam, BC posted a YouTube video that features a series of handwritten cue cards depicting her “never ending story” as a victim of blackmail, cyerbullying, physical assault and self harm.
-Tragically, Amanda’s Todd’s story ended in suicide.
-Stories like Amanda’s have provoked the development of public awareness campaigns like the one below, tackling the issue of cyberbullying like a public health warning.
+On September 7, 2012, the 15 year old teen from Coquitlam, BC posted a YouTube video that features a series of handwritten cue cards depicting her “never ending story” as a victim of blackmail, cyberbullying, physical assault and self-harm.
+Tragically, Amanda Todd’s story ended in suicide.
+Stories like Amanda’s have provoked development of public awareness campaigns like the one below, tackling cyberbullying as a public health warning would.

 Video posted by: StruttCentral on YouTube

-Cyberbullying is a difficult topic to address because of the digital (and thus, invisible) space it is conducted in, and the anonymity that accompanies it.
-Additionally, it seems that “cyberbullying” is a term that appears to have minimal resonance with youth.
-As danah boyd describes, teens will often define “cyberbullying” in a way that excludes anything they may be involved in.
+Cyberbullying is a difficult topic to address because of the digital (and perhaps immaterial) space in which it is conducted, and the anonymity by which it can be enabled.
+Additionally, it seems that the term “cyberbullying” doesn’t resonate with youth.
+As Danah Boyd describes, teens will often define “cyberbullying” in a way that excludes anything they may be involved in.

-Unfortunately, the definition of cyberbullying is not as narrow as we’d like to.
-The scope of cyberbullying is actually quite large, and can come in several forms.
+Unfortunately, the definition of cyberbullying is not as narrow as some would like.
+The scope of cyberbullying is quite wide, and it comes in several forms.